 Letting children learn through natural consequences has many benefits over unnatural consequences.

 Natural consequences allow children to learn the real cause and effect, not artificial ones created by the parents.
 They prepare our kids for adulthood by helping them anticipate potential consequences of their choices.

 As grownups, we have a lot more life experiences than our children and we want to use that knowledge to help our kids avoid common mistakes.

 We obviously should continue to do so and teach our children the consequences of their actions.
 However, kids don’t always listen.
 When that happens, we become anxious and try to find “other ways” to prevent the mishaps.
 That’s when we invent a “logical consequence” instead of allowing them to experience the natural one.

 Any consequences that are created to punish are not logical from the child’s eyes unless you count “I want you to suffer for your action” as good logic, a vindictive one by the way.
-So using so-called logical consequences to teach logical thinking is counterproductive.
+So using so-called logical consequences to teach is counterproductive.